ikenne/pexChallenge/README.md

 The URLs in the input file are batched to allow manageable processing with limited resources.
 The batch size - number of urls in a batch - should be configurable.
 Each batch is saved in a temporary partition file as `<input file name>_p{n}.txt`, where `n` is 1,2,3, ...
 N, e.g., `input_p1.txt`.
 The partition files are removed after processing.
 The size of the batch is passed as an argument to the program: e.g.,`--pSize=200` (default 100).

 Concurrent processing of the batches is also supported to improve speed.
-The concurrency is achieved with worker goroutines that process the partition files.
+The concurrency is achieved by processing the partition files in worker goroutines and using buffered channels.
 The number of workers is configurable with a program parameter: e.g., `--workers=3` (default 2).
+Buffered channels are used for queuing and coordinating processing and writing the results between the goroutines.

 The input file is specified with parameter `inputFile` (default  `input.txt`).